awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secret.md

 # AWS::SecretsManager::Secret<a name="aws-resource-secretsmanager-secret"></a>

-The `AWS::SecretsManager::Secret` resource creates a secret and stores it in Secrets Manager\.
-For more information, see [Secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/terms-concepts.html#term_secret) in the *AWS Secrets Manager User Guide*, and the [CreateSecret API](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html) in the *AWS Secrets Manager API Reference*\.
+Creates a new secret\.
+A *secret* is a set of credentials, such as a user name and password, that you store in an encrypted form in Secrets Manager\.
+The secret also includes the connection information to access a database or other service, which Secrets Manager doesn't encrypt\.
+A secret in Secrets Manager consists of both the protected secret data and the important information needed to manage the secret\.

+For information about creating a secret in the console, see [Create a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html)\.

+For information about creating a secret using the CLI or SDK, see [CreateSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_CreateSecret.html)\.

-To specify the `SecretString` encrypted value for the secret, specify either the `GenerateSecretString` or the `SecretString` property in this resource\.
-You must specify one or the other, but you can't specify both\.
-We recommend that you use the `GenerateSecretString` property to dynamically generate a random password\.
-See the [first two examples](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secret.html#aws-resource-secretsmanager-secret-hardcoded) later in this topic\.
+To specify the encrypted value for the secret, you must include either the `GenerateSecretString` or the `SecretString` property, but not both\.
+We recommend that you use the `GenerateSecretString` property to generate a random password as shown in the examples\.

-**Note**
 You can't generate a secret with a `SecretBinary` secret value using AWS CloudFormation\.
-You can only create a `SecretString` text\-based secret value\.

 **Note**
 Do not create a dynamic reference using a backslash `(\)` as the final value\.
 AWS CloudFormation cannot resolve those references, which causes a resource failure\.

-After you create the basic secret, you can do any of the following:
-+ Configure the secret with details of the Secrets Manager supported [database or service](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html#full-rotation-support) with credentials stored in the secret\.
-+ Attach a resource\-based permissions policy to the secret by defining a [AWS::SecretsManager::ResourcePolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-resourcepolicy.html) resource type\.
-+ Configure the secret to rotate after a specified number of days by defining a [AWS::SecretsManager::RotationSchedule](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-rotationschedule.html) resource type\.

 ## Syntax<a name="aws-resource-secretsmanager-secret-syntax"></a>